Kramaloww/BashClock/README.md

 # BashClock

-Mini project of a student who is just starting on the bash
+Mini project of a student who is just starting on the bash and git